weizheng0216/MacrosoftForum/admin-cli/README.md

 - Response Test: `ResponseTest` are for checking if raw data values are constructed correctly
   - Inside `Response Test`, the testConstructor contains three parts:
     • CommentResponse: check if the existing comment is correctly constructed
-    • PostResponse: check if the existing post is correctly constructed
+    • PostResponse: check if the existing post is correctly constructed based on comment
-    • UserResponse: check if the existing user is correctly constructed
+    • UserResponse: check if the existing user is correctly constructed based on post

 The integration tests that includes the front-end HTTP requests are done manually.
 The font-end tests scripts and the database queries are contained